Revisiting MAE pre-training for 3D medical image segmentation: Results and Discussion

 \paragraph{Pre-training Time} Previous studies have demonstrated the positive impact of extended training schedules on the quality of learned representations for downstream tasks \citep{he2022masked, feichtenhofer2022masked}.
 To explore the relevance of this factor in the 3D medical domain, we conducted a similar experiment, evaluating training durations ranging from 62.5k to 1M steps.
 Our results indicate that the benefits of longer training schedules begin to degrade after 250k steps, as evident in \cref{tab:pretrainind_length}.
-This could explain why our scaled model did not achieve further performance improvements.

 \paragraph{Fine-tuning length} Initializing from pre-trained weights has the potential to reduce the computational resources needed for the network to adapt to new tasks.
-To assess this, we tested different pre-training durations on our development datasets.
+To assess this, we tested different fine-tuning durations on our development datasets.
 While maintaining 12.5k iterations for both the decoder and full network warm-up phases, we experimented with varying subsequent training lengths.
 As shown in \cref{tab:finetune_results_table}, adding just 12.5k additional iterations (37.5k total) already outperforms training from scratch.
 However, achieving optimal performance still requires completing the full fine-tuning schedule.

 \paragraph{Multi-Channel Input} In many medical examinations, it is common to perform multiple scans, as clinicians often require images with different characteristics for accurate decision-making.
 Consequently, some datasets, like D2, D8, and D10, contain multiple input modalities.
 While pre-training may involve all modalities, we only feed one modality at a time into the network since not all patients have scans in every modality.
 This raises the question of how to handle datasets with multiple registered images.
 To address this, we conducted a 5-fold cross-validation on the D2 development dataset.
 We evaluated the replication of each input modality along with random initialization of the input stem weights.
 Additionally, we tested freezing the stem weights during the decoder warm-up phase.
 As shown in \cref{tab:stemtable}, the most stable and consistently effective approach was replicating the pre-trained stem and keeping it frozen during the decoder's warm-up period.